 9. Pizzelle

 Pizzelle are beautifully ornate waffle cookies that make an excellent addition to any cookie tray.
-A sprinkle of powdered sugar over the top makes them look like giant snowflakes!
+A sprinkle of powdered sugar makes them look like giant snowflakes!

-You do need a pizzelle press to get them just right, but they are easy to find at retailers such as Target, Amazon, and Bed Bath & Beyond.
+You need a pizzelle press to get them right, but they are easy to find at Target, Wal-Mart, and Amazon retailers.

 10. Pizzicati Pinch Cookies